 A Selection Committee will review each application and successful applicants will be paired with a Sponsor.
 An email will follow with an acceptance form that requires the trainee’s signature.

-We will start the 10-week training with an orientation session on Monday, June 3, 2019.
-The purpose is to provide an opportunity for student trainees to meet program faculty and coordinator Ms. Christine Preston.
+We will start the 10-week training with an orientation session mid June 2021.
+The purpose is to provide an opportunity for student trainees to meet program faculty and coordinator Ms. Katie Randall.
 Laboratory safety, work ethic, and training expectations will be discussed.

-The training period will begin on or near June 3 (as coordinated with the sponsor) and end on or near August 9, 2019.
+The training period will begin mid-June (as coordinated with the sponsor) and end early August.